BattleBit-Community-Servers/Battlebit-Community-Server-Launcher/README.md

 ## Contact

-If you encounter any issues during the setup process, please reach out to `jellisy` on Discord.
+If you encounter any issues during the setup process, please reach out to `jellisy` on the [Support Discord](https://discord.gg/vAP7Ru5EQb).
 They are available to assist and address any concerns.

-Thank you for choosing BattleBit Remastered.
-Get ready to enjoy an enhanced gaming experience on your dedicated server!